eser/jsmake/README.md

 It is publicly open for any contribution.
 Bugfixes, new features and extra modules are welcome.

 * To contribute to code: Fork the repo, push your changes to your fork, and submit a pull request.
-* To report a bug: If something does not work, please report it using GitHub issues.
+* To report a bug: If something does not work, please report it using [GitHub Issues](https://github.com/eserozvataf/maester/issues).

 ## To Support